nureon22/flexy-components/docs/content/components/switch.md

 ### Disabled

-To render a switch as selected by default, add the checked attribute to the <input> element.
+To render a switch as selected by default, add the checked attribute to the &lt;input&gt; element.

 {{< example example=switch-disabled >}}